LONELINESS AFTER 50+

-After hearing that over 40% of adults in America report feeling lonely, I wondered how could I address this here, on my blog?
+After hearing that over 40% of adults in America report feeling lonely, I wondered how I could address this here, on my blog.
 I know that I have felt lonely.
 I’m sure many of you here have as well.
-Even though I have indeed written of loneliness before, I believe this topic should be discussed often and at length.
+Even though I have indeed written about loneliness before, I believe this topic should be discussed often and at length.

 Did you know that art and healing go hand-in-hand?
-In recent years, an increasing number of studies have shown a correlation between art and its use as a form of medicine.
-How it can heal the brain and of course, my readers, keep loneliness at bay.
+In recent years, many studies have shown a correlation between art and its use as a form of medicine.
+How it can heal the brain and, of course, my readers, keep loneliness at bay.

 This research illuminates why the list I’m about to share with you includes many different art forms.
 Not only do art and creative industries inspire the mind to work, but they can also inspire community.
 From dancing to flower arranging and painting, art heals and sparks new relationships.
 Or it can add a little flare back into a relationship that you already have.